Guy Tells His Brother and SIL That They Shouldn't Have a Baby Since They Can't Take Care of a Dog

 Additionally, seeking guidance from parenting resources can provide valuable insights into the responsibilities associated with child-rearing.

-It's hard enough for some people to take care of themselves, much less another living thing or another human being.
+It's hard enough for some people to take care of themselves, let alone another living being or another human being.

 Well, this was interesting.
-We really don't blame OP for saying what he said, and it seems like everyone else agrees also.
+We really don't blame OP for saying what he said, and it seems that everyone else agrees as well.

-Somebody needed to call them out on what was going on, and as OP said, they may have saved that baby's life that they were planning to have.
+Somebody needed to call them out on what was happening, and as OP mentioned, they may have saved the life of the baby they were planning to have.

 The Impact of Responsibilities on Relationships